filleben/F1Experiences/README.md

 Python tests carried out have been documented and visualised [here](https://github.com/filleben/F1Experiences/tree/master/testing/python-testing.pdf)

-Futher python testing was also carried out using Django Testing found in the test.py files in each app.
+Further python testing was also carried out using Django Testing found in the test.py files in each app.

 ![Django Testing](testing/django_tests.png)